braitsch/ofxDatGui/readme.md

 	int e.child // the index of the selected button (zero based) bool e.enabled // enabled state of the selected button

-**Note:** You can always retrieve these properties directly from the event target itself.
+**Note:** You can also retrieve these properties directly from the event target itself.

 	ofxDatGuiSliderEvent e
 	float value = e.target->getValue();